ene-h/Ken3S/src/site/notes/Matchups/Hugo.md

 - EX air tatsu is a good air to air
 - Keep distance
 - [[General stuff/Terminology#Cancel buffering\|Cancel buffering]] crouch fierce xx shippu is not a bad idea
-- On crouching hugo, far fierce links to super (2f)
+- On crouching Hugo, far fierce links to super (2f)
 - You get basically nothing on cross-up forward, only like max +4
 - You can TC xx strong DP xx shippu on crouching Hugo